 What kind of actions are you going to establish to fulfil your objectives?

 Two main actions will be implemented.
-First, as there are many instances of research and innovation within the NIHR Oxford BRC and the University of Oxford, a brief scoping exercise will be done to find out what the learning priorities are, based on the experience of those having gone through the process in Oxford.
-Second, once opportunities to disseminate RRI have been identified, we will offer talks, lectures, seminars, workshops based on the training modules designed by our partner from University Tor Vergata.
+First, given the depth and breadth of research and innovation within the NIHR Oxford BRC and the University of Oxford, a brief scoping exercise will be done to find out what the learning priorities are, based on the experience of those having gone through the process in Oxford.
+Second, once opportunities to disseminate RRI have been identified, we will offer talks, lectures, seminars, and workshops.
+In doing so, we will learn from the training modules designed by our partner from University Tor Vergata.

 Who is involved, from your University, in the AP in order to complete your final objective?

-Our work requires a close collaboration between STARBIOS2 team and Dr Denise Best (University of Oxford Academic Clinical Careers Manager and NIHR Oxford BRC training lead).
+Our work requires a close collaboration between STARBIOS2 team, Dr Lorna Henderson (Oxford BRC Clinical Research Manager), Dr Vasiliki Kiparoglou (Oxford BRC Head of operations), and Dr Denise Best (University of Oxford Academic Clinical Careers Manager and NIHR Oxford BRC training lead).
 Dr Denise Best presented her work to the evaluation team at Oxford in October, and we are excited to build on this collaboration to make further structural changes.